ts387/cryoatom/README.md

 For more details on CryoAtom, please refer to the manuscript.

 ## Hardware requirements
 CryoAtom requires at least 3GB of disk space for its own weight files plus the weight files of the ESM language model.
 It also requires at least 13GB of GPU memory.

+**Supported Platforms:**
+- **Linux**: NVIDIA GPUs with CUDA support
+- **macOS**: Apple Silicon Macs (M1/M2/M3/M4) with Metal GPU acceleration
+  - Requires macOS 12.3 or later
+  - Unified memory architecture provides efficient GPU access
+  - Recommended: 16GB+ unified memory for optimal performance

 ## Installation

 <details>
-<summary>Install CryoAtom</summary>
+<summary>Install CryoAtom on Linux</summary>
 <br>

 **Step 1: Install Conda**